bennekrouf/rn-firebase-config/README.md

 __rn-firebase-config__ is a React Native module designed to extract Firebase configuration details from native files (google-services.json for Android and GoogleService-Info.plist for iOS) to be used in JavaScript code.
 How it Works

-Behind the scenes, rn-firebase-config employs native modules in both Android and iOS:
+Behind the scenes, mayo-firebase-config employs native modules in both Android and iOS:

 - Android: Reads the google-services.json file from the assets folder, extracts the required Firebase configuration details, and returns them to the React Native JavaScript layer.